lukasmoldon/wikinews/README.md

 |_reduced|world news articles published in 2001 or later|213.535|168.328|
 |_partition|world news articles published in January 2001|678|603|
 |_ground_truth|randomly selected world news articles published in 2001 or later **manually labeled** with related wikipedia links (for measuring accuracy of matching algorithms)|200|200|
+### Data from Wikipedia
+To explore wikipedia pageview counts manually and to compare it with our results, you can use [this web-interface](https://pageviews.toolforge.org/?project=en.wikipedia.org&platform=all-access&agent=user&redirects=0&start=2019-01-01&end=2019-12-31&pages=) for single requests instead of calling the API.

+## Results
-## Top keywords 2019 - New York Times: Exemplary results
+### Top keywords 2019 - New York Times: Exemplary results

 - These tables only consider keywords in articles, which have been categorized as 'world news articles' by the
 respective newspaper